-Toll revenues are comprised of SunPass[®] and Toll-By-Plate ("TBP").
-Customers with an active SunPass[®] prepaid account maintain highway speeds while passing through tolling points and the toll amount is deducted from their prepaid account balance.
-Customers who do not have an active SunPass[®] prepaid account will receive a TBP invoice with an image of their license plate and a listing of all their toll transactions at the TBP rate.
+Open road tolling allows all customers to maintain highway speeds on the Authority's system.
+Electronic toll revenues are comprised of SunPass® and Toll-By-Plate ("TBP").
+Customers with an active SunPass® prepaid account have the toll amount is deducted from their prepaid account balance.
+Customers who do not have an active SunPass® prepaid account will receive a TBP invoice with an image of their license plate and a listing of all their toll transactions at the TBP rate.
 Fee revenues consist of late fees collected on unpaid balances, and distributed to the Authority in accordance with an agency participation agreement.
 Toll and fee revenues are recognized on a cash basis, with a receivable booked for wires in-transit based on the date transactions are processed by the Florida Centralized Customer Service System ("CCSS").